-As a former journalist and journalism trainer, I was best known for my column A New Life Journal, published in The Age from 1993 to 1997, and in Quality Time Magazine from 1997 to 2002, and for my work editing and reporting for Accent Age on issues affecting women.
+As a former journalist and journalism trainer, I was best known for my column A New Life Journal, published in The Age from 1993 to 1997, and in Quality Time Magazine from 1997 to 2002, and for my work editing and reporting for the Accent pages of The Age on issues affecting women.

-After leaving The Age in 1995, I freelanced in my own business for 14 years, writing and illustrating across the government, corporate and community sectors and working as a journalism trainer and course writer for News Ltd.
+After leaving The Age in 1995, I conducted my own freelance business for 14 years, writing and illustrating across the government, corporate and community sectors and working as a journalism trainer and course writer for News Ltd.

 My cartoons have appeared in numerous books and publications and have been included in several exhibitions, and my cartoon archive is held at the State Library of Victoria.

 For the past 10 years, my focus has been playwriting and memoir.